rlgraph/rlgraph/README.md

 Upon calling RLgraph, a config JSON is created under ~.rlgraph/rlgraph.json which can be used to change backend settings.
-The current default stable backend is TensorFlow ("tf"), the PyTorch backend ("pytorch") supports component build and execution but not all utilities support all backends yet in pre-alpha phase.
+The current default stable backend is TensorFlow ("tf").
+The PyTorch backend ("pytorch") supports component build and execution, but not all utilities support all backends yet in pre-alpha phase.

 ## Import and use agents